zulip/zulip/docs/README.md

 and looking at the content on the GitHub web UI, since GitHub renders Markdown.

-When editing the dependencies for the Zulip documentation, you'll want to edit both the root requirements.txt as well as `docs/requirements.readthedocs.txt` (which is used by ReadTheDocs to build the documentation quickly, without installing all of Zulip's dependencies).
+When editing dependencies for the Zulip documentation, you should edit `requirements/docs.txt` (which is used by ReadTheDocs to build the documentation quickly, without installing all of Zulip's dependencies).